 What Happens When THC Enters the Body and How Long It Stays

 Have you ever wondered how THC gets you high?
 Did you ever consider the differences between smoking a joint and eating a cannabis-infused edible with regard to the duration and intensity of the effects?
-For anyone who has ever been curious about what THC does to the body, you’re in the perfect place to find all the answers you seek.
+For anyone who has ever been curious about what THC enters the body, you’re in the perfect place to find all the answers you seek.

 First, we’ll discuss how THC is absorbed via all the popular delivery methods.
 Second, you’ll discover what effects you can expect from the THC circulating your bloodstream.
 Finally, a look at THC excretion will help us learn all about how long THC stays inside your body.